zxcnebuster/counterfactual-regret-minimisation/README.md

 # Counterfactual Regret Minimization Algorithms in Imperfect Information Games

+This repository contains the code and results for my BSc Computer Science dissertation project at Durham University, supervised by Dr. Trehan Amitabh.
+The project investigates the performance of various Counterfactual Regret Minimization (CFR) algorithms in imperfect information games, with a focus on their convergence rates and scalability.
+A detailed analysis and discussion of the findings can be found in the accompanying dissertation paper [link to paper if available].

+## Project Overview

-This repository contains an implementation of several Counterfactual Regret Minimization (CFR) algorithms for solving imperfect information games, focusing on their performance in simplified poker variants.
-The project aims to provide a clear comparative analysis of the original CFR algorithm and its key modifications, examining their convergence rates and scalability in different game scenarios.
+This project aims to provide a clear comparative analysis of the original CFR algorithm and its key modifications, including Discounted CFR (DCFR), CFR+, and Outcome Sampling Monte Carlo CFR (OS-MCCFR).
+The algorithms are evaluated in Leduc Hold'em and a novel variant, Short Deck Big Leduc Hold'em (SDBLH), which was introduced to assess algorithm scalability in more complex settings.

 ## Key Features